fabien-kerinec/fabien-kerinec/README.md

 I always wanted to share my knowledge and that's why I tried to help - review the code for my office colleges as much as possible during the last three year

+I'm also interested by creative developement with advanced animation and threeJS

 </p>

 - ### Knowledge